nwg-piotr/nwg-dock/README.md

 exec nwg-dock [arguments]
 ```

 or assign the command to some key binding.
-Running the command again kills existing program instance, so that
+Running the command again kills the existing program instance, so that
 you could use the same key to open and close the dock.

 ## Running the dock residently